 What are the ingredients for Kopra Pak or Naralchi Wadi?

-The ingredient list for our version of the easy to make kopra pak or naralchi wadi.
+We don’t need too many things to make kopra pak.
+This is the short ingredient list for our version of the easy to make kopra pak or naralchi wadi.

-How to make Kopra Pak?
+How to make Kopra Pak without Mawa?

 It’s really easy to make kopra pak.
 First start off by warming the milk or water, and adding saffron or kesar and leaving it to rest.